 Standardized Field Sobriety Tests

 Police use standardized field sobriety tests (SFSTs) to justify their arrests and prosecutors use the results to pursue OVI charges.
-A thorough understanding of the SFSTs is required raise an attack against the purported results.
+A thorough understanding of the SFSTs is required to mount an effective challenge to the results.

 NOTE: NHTSA Released an Updated 2023 SFST Manual